vztpv/SimdClauJson4/README.md

 # SimdClauJson4
-Using simdjson, more fast? parser (can edit)
+Using simdjson 1.0.2, more fast? parser (can edit)